i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 - HKDF details
 - Layer encryption changes?

-- Should we do additional hiding from the paired OBEP or IBGW?
+ Should we do additional hiding from the paired OBEP or IBGW?
 Garlic?
+- For an IB build, the build message could be garlic encrypted to the IBGW, but then it would be larger.
+- We could do this for IB now for existing build messages if desired, but it's more expensive for ElGamal.
+- Is it worth it, or does the size of the message (much larger than typical database lookup, but maybe not database store) plus the delivery instructions make it obvious anyway?
+- For an OB build, the build reply message would have to be garlic encrypted by the OBEP to the originator, but that would not be anonymous.
+  Is there another way? probably not.

 Migration